vietcode/nugu/README.md

 Node.js Usenet Generic Uploader.

-The uploader supports uploading from either local file or a file on a cloud provider through a Rclone remote.
+The uploader supports uploading from either a local file/folder or a file/folder on a cloud provider through a Rclone remote.

 ## Installation